Skip to contents

 # \donttest{

-# Extract the bounding box of a sf object
+# Extract the bounding box of an `sf` object.

 sfobj <- geo_lite_sf("seychelles", points_only = FALSE)